thespamer/pov-finance-sandbox/README.md

-# My Open Finance Project
+# My Open Finance Sandbox
 This is a simple Open Finance project that demonstrates the implementation of a basic banking service with balance inquiry, deposits, and account management.

 ## Backend